DSpace/dspace-angular/README.md

 ## File Structure
 ```
 dspace-angular
 ├── README.md                   * This document
 ├── app.json                    * Application manifest file
 ├── config                      * Folder for configuration files
-│   ├── environment.common.default.json  * Template for general configuration file
-│   └── environment.default.json         * Template for the dev and prod configuration files
+│   └── environment.default.js  * Default configuration files
 ├── e2e                         * Folder for e2e test files
 ├── karma.conf.js               * Unit Test configuration file
 ├── nodemon.json                * Nodemon (https://nodemon.io/) configuration
 ├── package.json                * This file describes the npm package for this project, its dependencies, scripts, etc.
 ├── postcss.config.json         * PostCSS (http://postcss.org/) configuration file
 ├── protractor.conf.js          * E2E tests configuration file
 ├── resources                   * Folder for static resources
 │   ├── i18n                    * Folder for i18n translations
 │   └── images                  * Folder for images
 ├── rollup-client.js            * Rollup (http://rollupjs.org/) configuration for the client
 ├── rollup-server.js            * Rollup (http://rollupjs.org/) configuration for the server
 ├── src                         * The source of the application
 │   ├── app                     * The location of the app module, and root of the application shared by client and server
 │   ├── backend                 * Folder containing a mock of the REST API, hosted by the express server
 │   ├── browser.module.ts       * The root module for the client
 │   ├── client.aot.ts           * The bootstrap file for the client, in production
 │   ├── client.ts               * The bootstrap file for the client, during development
 │   ├── config.ts               * File that loads environmental and shareable settings and makes them available to app components
 │   ├── index-aot.html          * The index.html file, for production
 │   ├── index.html              * The index.html file, for development
 │   ├── node.module.ts          * The root module for the server
 │   ├── server.aot.ts           * The express (http://expressjs.com/) config and bootstrap file for the server, in production
 │   ├── server.routes.ts        * The routes file for the server
 │   ├── server.ts               * The express (http://expressjs.com/) config and bootstrap file for the server, during development
 │   ├── styles                  * Folder containing global styles.
 │   │   ├── main.scss           * Global scss file
 │   │   └── variables.scss      * Global sass variables file
 │   └── typings.d.ts            * File that allows you to add custom typings for libraries without TypeScript support
 ├── tsconfig.aot.json           * TypeScript config for production builds
 ├── tsconfig.json               * TypeScript config for development build
 ├── tslint.json                 * TSLint (https://palantir.github.io/tslint/) configuration
 ├── webpack.config.ts           * Webpack (https://webpack.github.io/) config for development builds
 ├── webpack.test.config.ts      * Webpack (https://webpack.github.io/) config for testing
 └── webpack.prod.config.ts      * Webpack (https://webpack.github.io/) config for production builds
 ```

 ## 3rd Party Library Installation